Kazagan/SortingAlgorithms/README.md

 - [x] Assertion method to compare two arrays of x type
 - [x] int comparer, should return negative if less, zero if equal, and positive if greater
 - [x] string comparer, same as above, for each letter, returning at first character less or greater.
+- [x] use Qsort to ensure my custom comparers are working as expected.
 - [] Bubble sort ( First step, simple but slow )